Along with special exercises, you can also try to manage your pain with:

 If you experience pain during or after walking, listen to your body.
 Limit your walking to what is necessary.

-If walking is not sore, then stay within your comfort zone and adapt it as the pregnancy progresses.
+If walking does not cause pain, then stay within your comfort zone and adapt it as the pregnancy progresses.

 Running and high impact exercise